e-klein-uscprojects/icao-3d-flight-tracks/README.md

+*** I am currently finalizing a matter that remains underway, and I anticipate its completion by the end of this week.***

 # ICAO 3D Flight Tracks Visualization

 I am an aeronautical analyst with a background in aviation operations, procedural development, and spatial data strategy.
 This repository represents the first phase of a technical initiative I’ve long envisioned—namely, the interactive rendering of ICAO instrument procedures using structured metadata and geospatial analysis in three dimensions.